Classification and arithmeticity of toroidal compactifications with $3\bar{c}_{2}=\bar{c}^{2}_{1}=3$: The Bielliptic Case and Four More Examples

 \subsection{Discussion of the Second and Third Examples}

 Let $(X, D)$ and $(X, D')$ be the toroidal compactification found in \S \ref{zeta3}.
 We want to show that those compactifications are associated with two distinct complex hyperbolic surfaces.
 Assume this is not the case.
-There exists an automorphism $\Psi: X\rightarrow X$ sending $D_1' + D_2$ to $D_1 + D_2$.
+There exists an automorphism $\Psi: X\rightarrow X$ sending $D_1' + D_2$ to $D_1 + D_2$, {since the map of complex hyperbolic surfaces takes cusps to cusps}.
 The first claim is that we necessarily must have $\Psi(D_2)=D_2$ and $\Psi(D_1')=D_1$.
 Observe that $X$ is the blowup at a single point of a bielliptic surface.
 Thus, inside $X$ there is a unique rational curve that is the exceptional divisor say $E$.
 This implies that $\Psi(E)=E$.
 Now $E\cdot D_2=3$ while $E\cdot D_1=E\cdot D_1'=1$.
 The claim then follows.